The Forerunner

 The Final Passover

 12 Now on the first day of the Feast of Unleavened Bread, when the Passover lamb is sacrificed, his disciples said to him, “Where do you want us to go and make preparations so that you can eat the Passover meal?”
 13 So he sent out two of his disciples, and said to them, “Go into the city, and a man carrying a jar of water will meet you; follow him.
 14 And wherever he enters, say to the owner of the house, ‘The Teacher says, “Where is my guest room where I may eat the Passover with my disciples?”’
-15 Then he himself will show you a large upper room, furnished and ready; prepare for us there.”
+15 Then he himself will show you a large upper room, furnished and made ready; prepare for us there.”
 16 So his disciples went out, entered the city, and found everything just as he had told them.
 And they prepared the Passover meal.

 17 Now when evening arrived, he came with the twelve.
 18 And while they were reclining at the table and eating, Jesus said, “I tell you the truth: One of you is going to betray me, one who is eating with me.”
 19 So they began to be grieved and distressed, saying to him one at a time, “Surely it isn’t me?”
 20 He said to them, “It is one of the twelve, someone who dips his hand with me in the bowl.
 21 For the Son of Man will indeed depart just as it is written of him; but woe to that man by whom the Son of Man is betrayed!
 It would have been better for that man if he had never been born.”